hazelcast/hazelcast-reference-manual/src/Map-Eviction.md

             }
         }, false);

-        // wait some more time to receive evicted-events. parkNanos(SECONDS.toNanos(5));
+        // Wait some more time to receive evicted events. parkNanos(SECONDS.toNanos(5));

         for (int i = 0; i < 15000; i++) {